ryanatkn/blocks/README.md

 ## todo

 - more direct manipulation
+- change block data structure to be Activity Streams?
 - block rendering security
   - sanitize element attributes?
   - currently uses a CSP. maybe keep it, and allowlist domains?